 Tools backed by Google

-Since Android is powered by Google, the tools Google offers to app developers are quite useful:
+Since Android platform is powered by Google, the tools Google offers to app developers are quite useful:

 Google Play Services is a broad framework containing Google-powered features such as Maps, app invites, and ads.
 This framework updates automatically through the Google Play Store, so it’s easy to maintain.
 Since the functionality is so broad, it’s possible to use Google Play Services in most apps.

-Google Analytics is used to gather information about user behavior.
+Google Analytics is the most popular analytics tool used to gather information about user behavior.
 With Google Analytics, you can measure your app’s success, tailor your app to your users’ needs, and improve your product strategy.

 Crashlytics is a framework for crash reporting that’s now part of Google Firebase.
 It works in real time, delivering detailed reports on all crashes.
 Moreover, it provides information on which issues are the most important to fix.
 With the aid of Crashlytics data, you can immediately address problems to make your app work seamlessly.
 Crashlytics is easy to implement and neither slows down your app nor crowds it with unnecessary data.
 Crashlytics offers support for native crashes and errors.
 Crashes can and do occur in any and every app.
 That’s why Crashlytics should be a core framework for all Android apps.